 CORSIA vs EU ETS: how aviation carbon rules compare

-CORSIA and the EU ETS both affect aviation emissions, but they work in very different ways.
+CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation) and the EU ETS (European Union Emissions Trading System) both affect aviation emissions, but they work in very different ways.
+For the wider aviation offsetting route map, use the CORSIA aviation carbon market guide.
 CORSIA is a global offsetting scheme for international aviation emissions growth.
 The EU ETS is a regional cap-and-trade system with allowances and a shrinking cap.
 This guide explains the difference.

 The short version

-CORSIA is a global aviation offsetting framework run through ICAO.
+CORSIA is a global aviation offsetting framework run through ICAO (International Civil Aviation Organization).
 Airlines use eligible carbon credits to address covered international aviation emissions growth above a baseline.
 The EU ETS is a European cap-and-trade system.
 Covered airlines surrender allowances for emissions on covered routes, and the cap tightens over time.

 The schemes can overlap in policy debate, but they are not interchangeable.
 A CORSIA eligible emissions unit is not the same thing as an EU allowance.
 An airline's exposure depends on route, operator, jurisdiction and year.